Tuesday crash claims Farmville woman - Farmville

 A Farmville woman died early Tuesday morning in a multiple-vehicle crash in Cumberland County.

-The death is the second fatal auto accident to strike the community in the past two weeks.
+The death is the second fatal auto accident to strike the community in the last two weeks.

 According to Virginia State Police (VSP) Public Relations Coordinator Shelby Crouch, troopers responded Tuesday, Dec.
-8, at approximately 7:42 a.m. to a reported multiple-vehicle accident on Route 60 just west of Route 45 North (Cartersville Road.)
+8, at approximately 7:42 a.m. to a reported multiple-vehicle accident on Route 60 just west of Route 45 North (Cartersville Road).

 A 2008 Mercury Milan driven by Jennifer L. Johnson, 32, of Farmville, was traveling east in a no-passing zone when the driver attempted to pass a 1994 Ford Ranger that was stopped in the lane.